 Kylie has worked as a freelance producer for television and feature film companies in Outreach and Post Production roles with a particular focus on Impact Producing for companies including Keo Films in the UK and Madman Entertainment in Australia.
 As a producer, Kylie brings skills from a successful career as a diplomat in South Korea for the Australian Trade Commission and work in the Education and IT start-up sectors.

 Digital Media and Content Coordinator, StoryFutures/StoryTrails

 Jack is the Digital Media and Content Coordinator for StoryFutures.
-After graduating from Royal Holloway, University of London with a BA in Digital Media Culture and Technology, he has joined the StoryFutures team to manage social media and digital platforms for StoryTrails.
+After graduating from Royal Holloway, University of London with a First Class (Hons) BA in Digital Media Culture and Technology, he has joined the StoryFutures team to manage social media and digital platforms for StoryTrails.

 Sylvie is an audio and podcast producer.
 She is notably one half of an independent sisterhood that brought Coiled Podcast – a docuseries exploring afro hair, to your podcasting platforms.
 Diversity and inclusion stay at the heart of Sylvie’s core values, with her previous experiences reflecting this.
 Her passion lies in unapologetically amplifying the voices and stories of underrepresented communities.

 Claire’s groundbreaking collaborations with public service, commercial and cultural partners have transported and inspired audiences worldwide via AR, VR, films, installations, web, and mobile.
 Recent productions include ‘Run Forever’, a large-scale video installation and tv ad campaign for Hyundai Motorstudio Busan, and ‘Super You’, a body-tracking AR app for Universal Everything.
 Claire is a regular industry speaker around technology and immersive storytelling.